Animist Psychology

 • Examine biases in psychotherapy toward scientism and materialism

-• Consider adverse impacts for clients from failing to address this bias
+• Consider the adverse impacts for clients from failing to address this bias

 • Explore ways to utilize foundational practices without religious imposition